dfinity/motoko/design/scoped-await.md

 while still allowing local uses of first-class async values.

 Deadlock is (hopefully) prevented because an async can't await itself, since it can only await asyncs it has created.
-Similarly a sequence of asyncs can only be awaited by the async that created them, not by each other.
+Similarly, a sequence of asyncs can only be awaited by the async that created them, not by each other.
 That's the hope anyway.

-The idea behind ruling out reply-to-wrong-sender is that an async value cannot be stored in a non-local var or other mutable datastructure, due to the fresh index, so it is only accessible from the current message and thus can only receive continuations from the current message.
+The idea behind ruling out *reply-to-wrong-sender* is that an async value cannot be stored in a non-local var or other mutable datastructure, due to the fresh index, so it is only accessible from the current message and thus can only receive continuations (via `await`) from the current message.
 It can't receive continuations from an inner function by escaping into that function, since the inner function can at most await asyncs with its inner index, not the outer one.
-Thus the only contination that are stored (including the ultimate reply continuation), must be from the current function.
+Thus the only continations that are stored (including the ultimate reply continuation), must be from the current function.

 _Please break it_